Apprenticeships & Certificate Programs

 Caterpillar Clayton Apprenticeship Program

 ThinkBig - A Caterpillar Dealership Academy sponsored locally by Gregory Poole Equipment Company.
-This work/study program provides high school graduates a college degree and direct work experience.
-ThinkBig is a two year program that combines both classroom and hands-on learning.
+This work/study program provides high school graduates with a college degree and direct work experience.
+ThinkBig is a two-year program that combines both classroom and hands-on learning.
 Students attend Florence-Darling Technical College to earn an Associates degree in Applied Science with a major in Caterpillar Service Technology.
-Students are get hands on experience while being trained as service technicians for Caterpillar machinery.
-To learn more about this program, please visit this link.
+Students get hands-on experience while being trained as service technicians for Caterpillar machinery.
+To learn more about this program, please visit this link

 UNC Health Medical Assistant Apprenticeship Program (MAAP)

 Participants must be 18 and a high school graduate.
 The current application for our 2nd cohort is closed.
 We will likely repost the application for our third cohort in the new year for hires to start in March – May.
-If a current high school student wants to apply and they are graduating in the next couple months, I would encourage them to include their graduation date in their resume and they would be eligible to start following graduation.
+If a current high school student wants to apply, and they are graduating in the next couple of months, I would encourage them to include their graduation date in their resume, and they would be eligible to start following graduation.

 Wake Emergency Medical Services Certification Program